 Under the No Action Alternative, a wild horse removal would not occur at this time.
 As a result, the potential for localized trampling or vegetation/soil disturbance associated with the trap sites and temporary holding facilities needed to conduct a gather operation would not occur.
-However, as wild horse populations continue to grow, continued heavy to excessive utilization would result in further decreases in vegetation cover and lead to increased soil erosion throughout the HAs as well as areas outside the HAs boundaries where wild horses are currently living.
+However, if wild horses remain in the HAs and their populations continue to grow, continued heavy to excessive utilization would result in further decreases in vegetation cover and lead to increased soil erosion throughout the HAs and extending beyond the HAs boundaries as wild horses search for food and water.

 Over the long term, increased use by wild horses on the shallow soils typical of this region would be expected to reduce plant vigor and abundance.
 Over time, decreasing soil and vegetation health has potential to subject the range to invasion by non-native plant species or noxious weeds.
-A shift in plant composition to weedy species would result in a less vegetation available for use as forage, loss of topsoil through increased erosion, and decreased productivity.
-These impacts would also be seen outside the HAs, and could affect even larger geographic areas as wild horses forage further from the HA.
+A shift in plant composition to weedy species would result in less vegetation available for use as forage, loss of topsoil through increased erosion, and decreased productivity.
+These impacts would also be seen outside the HAs, and could affect even larger geographic areas as wild horses forage further from the HAs.